 Face Recognition with ResNet

 I built a face recognition system during COVID lockdown and learned way more about ResNet than I expected.
 Your phone unlocking when it sees your face seems like magic, but it’s actually just some clever math and neural networks doing their thing.
-Here’s what I figured out while building my own version (check out the code).
+Here’s what I figured out (code on GitHub).

 Why Face Recognition?

-Face recognition is everywhere now.
-Your phone, security systems, even some coffee shops use it.
-The cool thing about modern systems is they handle all the messy real world stuff like different lighting, weird angles, and even when part of your face is covered.
-That’s where ResNet comes in handy.
+Face recognition is everywhere now — your phone, security systems, even some coffee shops.
+Modern systems handle messy real-world stuff like different lighting, weird angles, and even when part of your face is covered.
+ResNet makes a lot of this possible.

 $$(\mathbf{X} * \mathbf{K})(i,j) = \sum_{p=0}^{k_h-1} \sum_{q=0}^{k_w-1} \sum_{c=0}^{C-1} \mathbf{X}(i+p,j+q,c) \cdot \mathbf{K}(p,q,c)$$